 Working Conditions

-I work from an office in my home in Dublin, and from offices provided by the European Parliament in its two places of work: Brussels and Strasbourg.
-When working from Brussels, I share an apartment using a subsistence allowance that I receive from the European Parliament for days spent away from home.
+As an MEP, I worked from an office in my home in Dublin, and from offices provided by the European Parliament in its two places of work: Brussels and Strasbourg.
+When working from Brussels, I shared an apartment using a subsistence allowance that I received from the European Parliament for days spent away from home.
 The European Parliament hosts a 'plenary' (voting) session in Strasbourg, France, one week out of every month.
-During this week, I pay for my hotel accommodation using the same subsistence allowance.
-The European Parliament also pays for the international travel costs incurred for my travel between Dublin, Brussels, and Strasbourg, and for 'additional travel' to attend parliamentary missions and conferences linked to the exercise of my mandate.
+During this week, I paid for my hotel accommodation using the same subsistence allowance.
+The European Parliament also paid for the international travel costs incurred for my travel between Dublin, Brussels, and Strasbourg, and for 'additional travel' to attend parliamentary missions and conferences linked to the exercise of my mandate.
 An overview of European Parliament allowances may be viewed here.

 Salary and Staff

-My monthly gross European Parliament salary as an MEP is €10,075.18 (as of 1 July 2023).
-I pay EU tax and insurance contributions on this, after which the salary is €7,853.89, which is then subject to Irish tax.
-With my staff budget, I employ four Accredited Parliamentary Assistants and one Intern based in Brussels, and one Local Assistant based in Dublin.
+My monthly gross European Parliament salary as an MEP was €10,075.18 (as of 1 July 2023).
+I paid EU tax and insurance contributions on this, after which the salary was €7,853.89, which was then subject to Irish tax.
+With my staff budget, I employed four Accredited Parliamentary Assistants and one Intern based in Brussels, and one Local Assistant based in Dublin.
 More information on MEP salary and staffing arrangements is available here and here.
 The names of my staff are available here.
-I am obliged by the rules of the Parliament to employ an Irish ‘Paying Agent’ for my Irish staff, currently Armstrong Admin Services Ltd.
+I was obliged by the rules of the Parliament to employ an Irish ‘Paying Agent’ for my Irish staff, then Armstrong Admin Services Ltd.

 Calendar & Meetings

-As part of my work, my team and I regularly meet with civil society, interest groups and lobbyists who want to influence the direction of EU policy-making.
-For transparency, I record these meetings publicly on the European Parliament website, linked below.
+As part of my work, my team and I regularly met with civil society, interest groups and lobbyists who wanted to influence the direction of EU policy-making.
+For transparency, I recorded these meetings publicly on the European Parliament website, linked below.
 I also ensure that interest representatives that meet with my office are signed up to the EU Transparency Register.

-You can view a record of my meetings since 2019 on my website here, and on the European Parliament website here and here.
+A record of my meetings since 2019 is readily available on the European Parliament website here and here.

 Travel